keisen/tf-keras-vis/README.md

 * Support **N-dim image inputs**, that's, not only support pictures but also such as 3D images.
 * Support **batchwise** processing, so, be able to efficiently process multiple input images.
 * Support the model that have either **multiple inputs** or **multiple outputs**, or both.
-* Support Optimizers embeded in tf.keras to process Activation maximization.
+* Support Optimizers embedded in tf.keras to process Activation maximization.

 ## Visualizations